jackhannon/note-keep/README.md

-Note Keeper is a simple note keeping web app that give users an intuitive way to organize and select notes.
+Note Keeper is a simple note keeping web app that give users an intuitive way to organize and select notes as a community.
 Users are presented with an intuitive range of base organization features, such as "archive" and "trash".
 Users are also able to organize notes customizably with labels, so notes are associated with eachother.

 [Live application](keeperplus.up.railway.app)